ethanswafford/climate-api/README.md

 with nodejs and javascript

-in order to run the API you need to install the required node modules in your terminal by running the commands: npm i express
+in order to run the API you need to install the required node modules in your terminal by running the commands: npm i express,
-                                          npm i axios
+                                          npm i axios,
-                                          npm i cheerio
+                                          npm i cheerio,
-                                          npm i nodemon
+                                          npm i nodemon.

 In the package.json file i have included a built in nodemon function to initialize the server